octovolt/octovolt-website/README.md

 The site will now be viewable at [http://localhost:3000](http://localhost:3000).

-Then, run the proxy for HTTPS:
+Second, run the proxy for HTTPS:

 ```bash
 npx local-ssl-proxy --config local-ssl-proxy-config.json